Zayta/ExpSaber-beta/README.md

 ## ExpSaber
-This repo contains a beta-version custom plays tracker for Beat Saber with an option to search and sort through a ScoreSaber user's recently played maps.
+This repo contains a beta-version custom plays tracker for Beat Saber with an option to search and sort through a ScoreSaber user's recently played maps as well as additional play info if available.

 [See deployed application](https://exp-saber.netlify.app/)
 ![Sample Screenshot](screenshot.png)